dayanbatuofu/Value_Appro_Game/README.md

 Yi Ren<br>
 Arizona State University

-This is the implementation of the paper <a href="https://arxiv.org/abs/2207.01773"> "Approximating-Discontinuous-Nash-Equilibrial-Values-of-Two-Player-General-Sum-Differential-Games"</a>
+This is the implementation of the paper <a href="https://arxiv.org/pdf/2311.16520.pdf"> "Value Approximation for Two-Player General-Sum Differential Games with State Constraints"</a>

 ## Get started
 There exists two different environment, you can set up a conda environment with all dependencies like so:

-For Toy Case, Collision_avoidance, Uncontrolled_intersection_complete_information_game and Uncontrolled_intersection_incomplete_information_game
+For Toy_case, Uncontrolled_intersection_complete_information_game, Uncontrolled_intersection_incomplete_information_game,  Narrow_road_collision_avoidance, Double_lane_change, Two_drone_collision_avoidance
 ```
 conda env create -f environment.yml
 conda activate siren